 - Live primarily in water

 - Cause economic loss, environmental damage, and harm to human health

 Why should I care?

 Aquatic invasive species infestations impact the economy and the environment.
+They can:

 - Displace and outcompete native species

 - Disrupt entire food webs and decrease native biodiversity